Our voice is your voice — the National Association advocates for business owners just like you in every state.

 More than half of the states (29 of them) changed their regulations and policies for Assisted Living Homes between June 2017 and June 2018.

-Most changes in regulation were related to staffing, particularly minimum training and background check requirements.
+Most regulation changes were related to staffing, particularly minimum training and background check requirements.

 Oklahoma now requires special training for caregivers on Alzheimer’s and dementia-related care.